igr/gart/gartwork/README.md

 `VideoRecorder` records frames into the video.

-`ImageWritter` stores a canvas snapshot into the image.
+`writeGartvasAsImage()` takes a snapshot of canvas into the image.

+Not super-optimized for speed, as the purpose is to render visualisations.

 ### [Example](arts/example/README.md)
 ![](../arts/example/example.png)